vesnafarmakpowrs/Powrs.PaymentLink/POWRS.PaymentLink/Root/pay.vaulter.rs/SubscriptionPayments.md

 	Description:= select top 1 Value from CurrentState.VariableValues where Name = "Description";
 	Currency:= select top 1 Value from CurrentState.VariableValues where Name = "Currency";
 	Country:= select top 1 Value from CurrentState.VariableValues where Name = "Country";
-	Buyer:= select top 1 Value from CurrentState.VariableValues where Name = "Buyer";
+	BuyerFullName:= select top 1 Value from CurrentState.VariableValues where Name = "Buyer";
 	BuyerEmail:= select top 1 Value from CurrentState.VariableValues where Name = "BuyerEmail";
 	EscrowFee:= select top 1 Value from CurrentState.VariableValues where Name = "EscrowFee";
 	AmountToPay:= select top 1 Value from CurrentState.VariableValues where Name = "AmountToPay";